Prag8855/aab/content/guides/freelance-visa.md

     - [ ] Your apartment must be affordable.
 In Berlin, your income must be more than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month before taxes.[^53]
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
 If you can't get this, you might not get a freelance visa.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance#for-a-freelance-visa)**
     You need valid [health insurance](/glossary/Krankenversicherung).
 Many applications are rejected because of invalid health insurance.[^30] [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
-Their help is free. - [Health insurance options for a freelance visa](/guides/german-visa-health-insurance#for-a-freelance-visa)
 - [ ] **Prepare the [required documents ➞](#required-documents)**
     This takes a few weeks.
 Start as soon as you can.